 Carers and families can help people to make decisions about their care and how to pay for it.
 If we're concerned that the person applying for the deferred payment agreement can’t understand it, then another person may need to represent them.
 This person must be properly authorised, with legal power of attorney.

-It usually takes less than 12 weeks to set up a deferred payment agreement.
-It could take longer if:
+It usually takes less than 6 months to set up a deferred payment agreement.
+It could take longer if you need: